High-Tech Employee Antitrust Litigation: Department of Justice antitrust action

 A final judgment enforcing the settlement was entered by the court on March 17, 2011.
-Although the DOJ Complaint only challenged the alleged "no cold call" agreements, in the settlement, the companies agreed to a more broad prohibition against "attempting to enter into, entering into, maintaining or enforcing any agreement with any other person to in any way refrain from, requesting that any person in any way refrain from, or pressuring any person in any way to refrain from soliciting, cold calling, recruiting, or otherwise competing for employees of the other person", for a period of five years; the court can grant an extension.
-The settlement agreement does not provide any compensation for company employees affected by the alleged agreements.
+Although the DOJ Complaint only challenged the alleged "no cold call" agreements, in the settlement the companies agreed to a broader prohibition against "attempting to enter into, entering into, maintaining or enforcing any agreement with any other person to in any way refrain from, requesting that any person in any way refrain from, or pressuring any person in any way to refrain from soliciting, cold calling, recruiting, or otherwise competing for employees of the other person", for a period of five years, a period which the court was allowed to extend.
+The settlement agreement did not provide any compensation for company employees affected by the alleged agreements.
 Lucasfilm entered into a similar settlement agreement in December 2010.